Basic Rules for School Bus Safety

 School bus laws can vary by state, so double check the laws specific to your area.
-With that said, there are some basic rules that every driver can follow:
+With that said, there are some basic bus safety rules that every driver can follow:

 When you see a school bus’s flashing red lights with a stop sign, this indicates that drivers should stop.

-When you see flashing lights on school bus, drivers coming, overtaking or behind the bus should stop until the lights go off and the bus moves again.
+When you see flashing lights on school bus, drivers in either direction of the bus should stop until the lights go off and the bus moves again.

-Yellow flashing lights on the bus indicate the bus is getting ready to stop, and unload or pick up children.
+Yellow flashing lights on the bus indicate the bus is getting ready to stop to unload or pick up children.
 Consider stopping or proceed with caution.

-Always wait until children are safely on sidewalks before accelerating at a bus stop.
+Always wait until children are safely on sidewalks before accelerating near a bus stop.